 Adirondack Spruce was used for the tops on many of the great pre-war American guitars.
 Many guitarmakers today believe that this wood is a significant contributing factor to the strong, clear tone of those vintage/collectible instruments.
 Unfortunately, guitarmakers who prefer it have found that the quality and useable sizes of this greatly desired tonewood to be very limited.

 Finding available logs that will yield full dreadnought sizes in a quality similar to the Sitka and Engelmann Spruce available today is virtually impossible.
 Our 3A (AAA) tops are exemplary Adirondack tops and represent only a very small percentage of Adirondack Spruce being cut, hence the higher price.

-In general, the visual/cosmetic quality in use today by the best builders and high end factories (typically the double A tops, WAAAJ and WAAA) has more grain and color variation than either good Sitka or Engelmann Spruce - but that variation has been accepted in acquiring and working with this fine, great sounding wood.
+In general, the visual/cosmetic quality in use today by the best builders and high end factories (typically the 2A (AA) tops) has more grain and color variation than either good Sitka or Engelmann Spruce - but that variation has been accepted in acquiring and working with this fine, great sounding wood.

 Additional Grading Concerns with Adirondack Here is how we factor in some of the less desirable features of Adirondack Spruce when grading our highest grade 3A/AAA tops: